Hap-Map/HapMap/reports/week4-report.md

 - Jesse: Increase understanding of Flutter, Dart, and any additional relevant packages and libraries that could serve useful in our project.
 Focus on creating basic wireframes and design for application.

 ## Progress & Issues
-- Emily: This week I have been learning more about Dart/Flutter for project implementation.
-Something I worked on is the requirements document, which outlines what the project will need as we move forward.
-There haven't been any issues yet since we are still very early in the project.
+- Emily: This week I have been learning more about how to use Dart/Flutter, exploring what widgets are available, and preparing sketches of the app.
+I added the TypeAhead widget to the search page to allow for auto-suggestions when the user is entering a query.
+Further work on this feature would be to make it visually appealing as well as connect it to the Google API and other pages of the app.
 - Pulkit: Built a basic layout for each page in Flutter and added routes to finish the app's basic view flow.
 - Simona: I worked on updated the figma wireframe created by Jesse for more accessible design, and set up the Trello board for task management.
 - Lauren: Integrated the Google Nagivation API and created directions model